 How do students discover details (small and big) that support Theme and Main idea?
 How do actors show main ideas through Tableau?
 How do actors use details to support main idea in a Tableau?

 How can Graphic Novels tell us about historical events?
 How can primary source documents be used to create graphic novels?

 How can we use pantomime to demonstrate the concept of Beginning, Middle, and End?

-How do students recall details (small and big) in reading and illustrations?
-How do actors create characters using the technique of pantomime?
-How do actors use create animals using their bodies?
+How can students recall details (small and big) in reading and illustrations?
+How can actors use their voice to demonstrate details in a setting and/or habitat?

 THE MAGIC SCHOOL BUS

 Students will learn about the solar system through four out of this world lessons!

 Paul Taylor Dance Company is a world-renowned modern dance company.
 They are performing on the mainstage on Monday the 18th and are staying to share some of their exciting dances with Schooltime audiences!